Blaizzy/mlx-embeddings/Library/Homebrew/manpages/brew-cask.1.md

   * `cat` <token> [ <token> ... ]:
     Dump the given Cask definition file to the standard output.

-  * `cleanup` [--outdated]:
-    Clean up cached downloads and tracker symlinks.
-With `--outdated`, only clean up cached downloads older than 10 days old.

   * `create` <token>:
     Generate a Cask definition file for the Cask identified by <token>
     and open a template for it in your favorite editor.